andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 ## Standard

-Although this project uses Standard rather than RuboCop, there are some useful cops in `rubocop-sorbet`, so we will add as a dependency.
+Although Jumpstart uses Standard rather than RuboCop, there are some useful cops in `rubocop-sorbet`, so we will add as a dependency.

 Then in `.standard.yml`, we’ll use Standard’s [extend_config](https://blog.testdouble.com/posts/2023-01-19-super-standard-adding-gem-extensions-and-custom-rules/) feature to reference a RuboCop Sorbet configuration file: